Home » Berlin » Berlin TV Tower tickets

 How to get to Berlin TV Tower

-The Berlin TV Tower is South West of the Alexanderplatz station and North East of a public park called Marx-Engels Forum.
+The Berlin TV Tower is southwest of the Alexanderplatz station and northeast of a public park called Marx-Engels Forum.

 Address: TV-Turm Alexanderplatz, Gastronomiegesellschaft mbH, Panoramastraße 1A, D-10178 Berlin.
+Get directions.

 By Train